BusisiwePieterson/monitor-infrasturucture-in-aws/README.md

   1. Create a new Policy

   - In the IAM console navigation menu, click on the policy and on the top right, select create policy.
-Follow the image below to ceate a new policy for the IAM role.
+Follow the images below to ceate a new policy for the IAM role.
 Use the Json code snippet below for your policy.

   ```
   {